-GENERAL REMINDERS:
+GENERAL REMINDERS

 - For extra security, stand behind wheelchair and hold the handlebars when staff is assisting patient into or out of wheelchair. - Ask the patient to place hands in lap so elbows do not extend beyond armrests. - The person being transferred should have shoes or slippers on no stocking feet. - Do not allow patients to pull on you when transferring AND DO NOT LIFT PATIENTS. - Turn blind corners cautiously.
-Check mirrors at corners in hallways for oncoming traffic. - Use staff elevators whenever possible.
-Avoid using the visitor elevators. - Use automated doors at entrance/exit and whenever possible.
+Check mirrors at corners in hallways for oncoming traffic. - Use automated doors at entrance/exit and whenever possible.
 Ask for help opening doors if needed.
 DO NOT allow doors to close on patients.

-WHEELCHAIR PROCEDURES:
+WHEELCHAIR PROCEDURES